haskell-cryptography/haskell-cryptography.github.io/content/blog/botan-first-milestone.md

 Do you use one of the following libraries?

+- `cryptohash`
+- `crypto-pubkey-types`
+- `crypto-cipher-types`
-- `crypton` / `cryptonite`
+- `cryptonite`
-- `libsodium`
+- `crypton`
-- `saltine`
+- `password`

 That's where you come in!
 We'd like you to consider giving [botan][botan github] a try!

-`botan-low` is surprisingly viable out-of-box, and `botan` will be having it's own `0.0.1` release soon enough.
+`botan-low` is viable out-of-box, and `botan` will be having it's own `0.0.1` release soon enough.
 We are interested in seeing how they perform in the real world, and we can only do that with users - we can't listen to your feedback if there isn't any!

 Or perhaps you may be a user of a library with one of these buried deep in the dependencies?